Learn

 A down payment can come from many sources, including your own checking and savings accounts, investment accounts, or gift money from family members.
 If you're gifted the money for a down payment, you'll have to show documentation that the money was indeed a gift and does not need to be repaid.

 Still don't have the money?
-Experts have highlighted some other creative ways4 to gather money for a down payment, including employer-sponsored housing assistance programs, crowdsourcing a down payment in lieu of wedding gifts, and government assistance programs.
+Experts have highlighted some other creative ways to gather money for a down payment, including employer-sponsored housing assistance programs, crowdsourcing a down payment in lieu of wedding gifts, and government assistance programs.

 If you have questions about down payments for a mortgage, please contact a Synovus mortgage specialist near you.
 We're here to help you on your path to homeownership.